retyui/i-study/i-study.md

 Your idea seems interesting
 My friend often sees her
 My father has a job
-Her brother gose to work
+Her brother goes to work

 My sister lives in Russia
 My brother goes to work